marberts/gpindex/cran-comments.md

 ## R CMD check results

-There were no ERRORs or WARNINGs.
+There were no ERRORs or WARNINGs or NOTEs.

-One NOTE about possibly misspelled words in DESCRIPTION.
-This can be ignored, as these words are spelled correctly.

 ## Downstream dependencies